 Complaints and conflicts of interest

 As a regulated firm of solicitors, we must comply with our professional rules.
 These require us not to act where we may find ourselves in a position of a conflict of interest.
-A conflict of interest may arise in a situation where on the one hand we have a duty to act in your best interest and on the other hand there may be a perceived preference for the firm to defend its own interests in light of the complaints raised.
+A conflict of interest would arise in a situation where, on the one hand we have a duty to act in your best interests, and on the other hand our own interests (for example, in light of a complaint raised, it would require us to take a different approach).

 This should in no way affect whether you choose to make a complaint.
 However, you should be aware that there are circumstances where, once you have made a complaint, we may no longer be able to act for you on the matter.
 In this case, we would let you know and discuss with you how best to proceed, bearing in mind our overriding duty to comply with our professional rules.

 What will happen once we have received your complaint?

 - We will start to investigate your complaint.
-This will normally involve passing your complaint to an appropriate person such as William Robins, who will independently review your matter file and speak to the relevant individual(s), including those named in the complaint.
+This will normally involve passing your complaint to an appropriate person in our Operations and Compliance Team, who will independently review your matter file and speak to the relevant individual(s), including those named in the complaint.